filbertlai/ENGG1340group56/README.md

 - **Read the statistic report of user's financial state**

-(Statistic report shows monthly income and expenses, percentages of income and expenses of each category, the trend of monthly income, expenditures and assets)
+(Statistic report shows income and expenses, percentages of income and expenses of each category)

 - **Set a budget plan for the future months**